MerijnHendriks/smallm-bench/README.md

 ## Models

-Only models that fit inside 5.3GB RAM (7.8GB total, windows taking 2.5GB) and are available for download on [HuggingFace](https://huggingface.co) as GUFF are allowed.
-I don't load mmproj files if the model has vision support.
+Only models that fit inside 5.3GB RAM (7.8GB total, windows taking 2.5GB), have 270M or more params, are available for download on [HuggingFace](https://huggingface.co) as GUFF are allowed.

 I limit myself to the following GUFF authors (in order of preference):